wawzat/Alarm-Clock-v2/BOOT_SETUP.md

 - If you'd prefer a systemd service instead of cron, create a small unit that runs the script at boot and enable it; this can be more reliable on some systems.

+Notes about the wrapper script

+- The repo contains a small wrapper `turn_off_button_leds.sh` that executes the Python script and sends logs to `/var/log`.
+Make the wrapper executable after you copy the repository to the Pi:

+  chmod +x /home/pi/Alarm-Clock-v2/turn_off_button_leds.sh

+- The wrapper uses `/usr/bin/python3` and assumes the repository is at `/home/pi/Alarm-Clock-v2`; update the paths in the `.sh` file if your layout differs.